 Nominations

-A Director may before 1 October in the year the President’s term ceases nominate one or more current Directors (excluding the Immediate Past President and any External Directors) to be President.
+Subject to the Board’s discretion to appoint a President Elect pursuant to the terms of clause 28, a Director may before the end of May in the year the President’s term ceases, nominate one or more current Directors (excluding the Immediate Past President and any External Directors) to be President.

 Eligibility

-To be nominated for the position of President, a Director must, immediately prior to the closing date for nominations, have served at least 18 continuous months on the Board.
+Subject to the discretion of the Board to the contrary, to be nominated for the position of President, a Director must, immediately prior to the closing date for nominations, have served at least eighteen (18) continuous months on the Board.

 Election of President